harleenkaur1343/MERN-Stack_College-Ride-Pool/README.md

 # MERN-Stack---College-Ride-Pool Website

-College Ride Pool is a MERN stack web app that connects college students for ride sharing.
+College Ride Pool is a MERN stack web app that connects college students for sharing rides.
 Users can offer rides or search for rides to and from their campus locations.

 **User Roles**